golang/go/doc/godebug.md

 Go 1.25 (starting with Go 1.25 RC 2) disabled build information stamping when multiple VCS are detected due to concerns around VCS injection attacks.
 This behavior and setting was backported to Go 1.24.5 and Go 1.23.11.
-This behavior can be renabled with the setting `allowmultiplevcs=1`.
+This behavior can be reenabled with the setting `allowmultiplevcs=1`.

 ### Go 1.24